SkoolNotes/Taproot/2020ENG201/KBHoDEssay.md

 ###### Thesis: Conrad uses ironic imagery in the heart of darkness to convey
  our dangerous attachment to ideas.

+the danger of false inherent value in ideas.

 the unreliability of ideas.